Abdullah9101999/Data-Science-Roadmap/README.md

 # Data-Science-Roadmap
-This is a repository for the people learning data science.
-It is consist of courses as the learning materials for Data science.
-After doing research and learning data science for quite a few months with the help of codebasics and many resources I have made this repository.
+This is a repository is for the people who are learning data science.
+After doing some research and learning data science for quite a few months with the help of codebasics and many resources I have made this repository.

 ## Learn data science step by step in 12 months
 ----------------------------------------------